Tie (draw): Association football

 If both sides have scored an equal number of goals within regulation time (90 minutes), the game is usually counted as a draw.
 In elimination games, where a winner must be determined to progress to the next stage of the tournament, two periods of extra time are played.
-If the score continues tied even after this time, the match technically remains a draw; however, a penalty shootout (officially called "kicks from the penalty mark") is used to determine which team is to progress to the next stage of the tournament.
-The team who wins the shootout is the winner of the match.
+If the score continues tied even after this time, the match technically remains a draw; however, a penalty shootout is used to determine which team is to progress to the next stage of the tournament.
 In some competitions, the extra time may be skipped and the match goes straight to penalties after a drawn 90 minutes.

-Some competitions, such as the FA Cup employ a system of replays where the drawn match is repeated at the ground of the away team in the first game.
+Some competitions, such as the FA Cup, employ a system of replays where the drawn match is repeated at the ground of the away team in the first game.
 Although this was a widely used tiebreaker, it fell out of favour after excessive replays caused organisational and practicality issues.

 In two-leg, home-and-away fixtures in which a winner must be determined at the end of the second leg, the away goals rule may be employed if teams' aggregate scores over two legs are level; the rule gives victory to whichever team scored more in its respective away leg.
 Typically the rule may be invoked both to obviate extra time and after extra time to obviate a penalty shootout.
 All UEFA (European) club competitions used away goals until 2021; by contrast, CONMEBOL (South America) competitions did not use this rule until 2005, but also stopped using it since 2022.
 Major League Soccer, the Tier One league in the United States and Canada, did not adopt the away goals rule until 2014.

 Australian rules football

 Draws in Australian rules football have occurred at an average of two per season (under the current fixture).
 If a draw occurs during a regular season match, the result stands as a draw, and both teams earn premiership points equivalent to half of a win (two points, or one in South Australian competition).

 Traditionally, when a draw occurred during a finals match, the match would be replayed the following week, but the Australian Football League introduced extra time to finals (except for the Grand Final) in 1991 following the logistical difficulties that arose after the 1990 Qualifying Final between Collingwood and West Coast was drawn, and introduced extra time to Grand Finals in 2016.

-Where used, extra time typically consists of two periods, each three minutes long (plus time-on if applicable), with winner being the team ahead after both periods; if scores are still level at the end of extra time, this process is repeated, with additional two 3-minute periods being played as needed until a winner can be determined.
+Where used, extra time typically consists of two periods, each three minutes long (plus time-on if applicable), with winner being the team ahead after both periods; if scores are still level at the end of extra time, this process is repeated (but in true golden point), with additional two 3-minute periods being played as needed until a winner can be determined.